All Episodes

 Absolutely.

-And I think, especially as a homeschooling mom, I am learning so much about the the correct and true history um, not just of our nation, but specifically I'm thinking of pioneer women and women during the revolutionary war, and just up until, like you say, the last fifty years.
+And I think, especially as a homeschooling mom, I am learning so much about the correct and true history, not just of our nation, but specifically I'm thinking of pioneer women and women during the Revolutionary War.

 And that role was valued.